SWB Red Barons Game Notes

 IL NORTH RIVALRY: The Lehigh Valley IronPigs come to PNC Field for the second time this season to take on Scranton/Wilkes-Barre.
 The Philadelphia Phillies took off from the Scranton-area following the 2006 season and signed a one-year Player Development contract with the Ottawa Lynx in 2007 before Coca-Cola Park opened in 2008.
 A year ago, the Lehigh Valley IronPigs (84-56, .600) won it's first Division title as they won the IL North by 10.0 games over the RailRiders (73-65, .529) who still claimed a playoff spot by winning the Wild Card by 1.0 games over both the Columbus Clippers and Indianapolis Indians.
 The RailRiders won the first round playoff series between the two teams 3-1.

-RAILREHABBERS: INF Didi Gregorius joins OF Aaron Hicks on the list of Yankees rehabbers for the RailRiders this season.
+RAILREHABBERS: INF Didi Gregorius joins OF Aaron Hicks on the list of Yankees rehabbers for the RailRiders this season, and has gone 0-for-8 in the first two games in which he has played.
 In Game 1 of Wednesday's doubleheader, Gregorius was 0-for-3 and played all seven innings at SS.
 A year ago, SWB had 10 different Yankees play games with them: Greg Bird (INF), A.J.
 Cole (P), Brandon Drury (INF), Clint Frazier (OF), Aaron Hicks (OF), Tommy Kahnle (P), Billy McKinney (OF), Gary Sanchez (C), Masahiro Tanaka (P), Adam Warren (P).
 In his two games with SWB before returning to New York, Hicks was 3-for-7 with 2 2B, HR, RBI, 4 R, BB, 1-for-1 SB.

-CHANCE THE RESTER: RHP Chance Adams gets the ball for Scranton/Wilkes-Barre Friday night against the Lehigh Valley IronPigs.
-The last time that Adams pitched for the RailRiders was May 7 vs. Indianapolis.
-Since then he has made two appearances for the New York Yankees; May 19 against the Tampa Bay Rays (3.0 IP) and May 25 against the Kansas City Royals (4.0 IP).
-That means that Adams has thrown 120 pitches in live game action in the last 23 days as he gets ready for Friday's series opener.

 LOOKING FOR PITCHING: The last week has featured a 5-2 record for Scranton/Wilkes-Barre, with a pair of losses sandwiched around five consecutive wins.
 During that time, the offense has carried the load for the RailRiders, averaging 9.3 runs per game (65 runs scored in 61 innings).
 The pitching has worked to a 6.97 ERA during that stretch, allowing 58R/48ER over 62.0 IP.
-Dating back a week prior, the SWB pitching staff has allowed fewer than four runs in a game just once of its last 14 nine-inning games.
+Dating back a week prior, the SWB pitching staff had allowed fewer than four runs in a game just once of its last 14 nine-inning games before its shutout Saturday night.

 ON-BASE STREAKS, EXTENDED: Scranton/Wilkes-Barre enters Thursday's series finale against the Rochester Red Wings with a number of lengthy on-base streaks intact.
-Brad Miller (22G), Mike Ford (19G), Ryan Lavarnway (15G), Breyvic Valera (13G) and Mike Tauchman (10G) all have active double-digit streaks.
+Brad Miller (23G), Mike Ford (20G), Ryan Lavarnway (15G), Breyvic Valera (14G) and Mike Tauchman (11G) all have active double-digit streaks.
 Miller's is the fourth-longest active streak in the league with Ford tied right behind him.
 Miller's streak has now eclipsed Tampa Tarpons' Diego Castillo who had a 20-game on-base streak from 4/14 - 5/7 as the longest streak in the Yankees MiLB this year.

 • Discuss this story on the International League message board...